pyeventsourcing/eventsourcing/docs/topics/process.rst

 A process application is as reliable as the atomicity of its database transactions, just like a ratchet is as strong as its teeth and pawl.
 The atomicity of the database transactions guarantees separately the reliability of both the notification log being consumed (teeth) and the notification tracking records (pawl).

-The atomicity of the recording and consumption determines the production as atomic: a continuous stream of events is processed in discrete, indivisible units.
-Hence, interruptions can only cause delays.

 If some of the new records can't be written, then none are.
 If anything goes wrong before all the records have been written, the transaction will abort, and none of the records will be written.
 On the other hand, if a tracking record has been written, then so will any new event records, and the process will have fully completed an atomic progression.

+The atomicity of the recording and consumption determines the production as atomic: a continuous stream of events is processed in discrete, indivisible units.
+Hence, interruptions can only cause delays.
 It is assumed that whatever records have been committed by a process will not somehow be damaged by a sudden termination of the process.

 System of processes
 -------------------

+The library's class ``System`` can be used to define a system of process applications independently of how it may be run.

-One process application can follow another in a system.
+In a system, one process application can follow another.
 One process can follow two other processes in a slightly more complicated system.
 A system could be just one process following itself.

 Scale-independence
 ~~~~~~~~~~~~~~~~~~

-The library's class ``System`` can be used to
-define a system of process applications independently of how it may be run.

 A system of process applications can be run in a single thread, with synchronous propagation
 and processing of events.
 This is intended as a development mode.